kendimuthomi/AirBnB_clone/README.md

 `(hbnb) User.update(2312312312sdfasdf, number, 4)`

-The first gives number a STRING attribute and the second gives it an INTEGER attribute value.
+The first gives the number attribute a STRING value "4" and the second gives it an INTEGER value 4.

 Next I'll give you another way to use update() but this time using a dictionary: